 Given that the number of options vary in different ATC4 classes, we would therefore expect to see differences in availability of products.
 This is validated by the evidence.
-If we look at protein kinase inhibitors, there are four products that have been launched since 2014.
-Although availability varies significantly across the European countries, all countries have access to at least one protein kinase inhibitor.
+If we look at HIV antivirals (J5C9).
+Although availability varies significantly across the European countries, all countries have access to at least one product in the class.

-Figure 14: Number of products available in a therapeutic class (the example of protein kinase inhibitors)
+Figure 15: Number of products available in a therapeutic class (the example of HIV antivirals (J5C9))